What is Google Shopping & How Does it Work?

-The California-based search giant is opening up the market, helping retailers connect with their audiences and lowering barriers to entry in order to better compete with companies like Amazon.
+The California-based search giant opened up the market, helping retailers connect with their audiences and lowering barriers to entry in order to better compete with companies like Amazon.
 It hopes that eliminating fees will open up its platforms and encourage a significant number of businesses to want to sell their products on the internet.

 What is Google Shopping?